DSP Engine: Convolution

 Introduction

-Convolution is part of the DSP Engine.
-For more information on accessing the DSP Engine, see here.
+Convolution is part of Roon's MUSE suite.
+For more information on accessing MUSE, see here.

 Convolution is a powerful signal processing technique commonly used for room correction, headphone listening, or surround processing.